witek3100/BMP_images_processing/README.md

 simple C program to process bmp images

-sequential and parallelized version using open mpi
+sequential version and parallelized version using open mpi